mission-impossible-android/mission-impossible-android/README.md

 6. Now you can start changing files (python code or template files) and the changes will be visible next time you execute the `mia` command.

-    Notes:
-    * If you are using PyCharm you need to mark the "src" folder as containing "Sources" in the "Project Structure" settings.

 ## Compatibility